pydoit/doit/doc/tutorial_1.rst

 Pipelines
 =========

-So far we have build a traditional "file" based pipeline where one task's target is used as a dependency in another task.
+So far we have built a traditional "file" based pipeline where one task's target is used as a dependency for another task.

 While ``doit`` provides first-class support for file based pipelines, they are not required.

 get module imports - python
 ---------------------------

-Let's rewrite the ``imports`` task to use python action:
+Let's rewrite the ``imports`` task to use a python action instead of a shell command:

 .. task_imports()
 .. literalinclude:: tutorial/tuto_1_2.py